-Seat Belt Injury - Clavicle Fracture Treatment at West Knoxville Chiropractic
+Seat Belt Injury - Clavicle Pain Treatment at West Knoxville Chiropractic

 You’ve just been in an auto accident.
 Your car may be wrecked, but you’re alive, and that’s what matters most.
 Immediately after the accident, you may not feel any pain, but that’s because of the adrenaline pumping through your body.

 Once this wears off, you’ll start to experience the aches and pains that may come with a severe accident.
 While back and neck pain is common, a seat belt injury like a clavicle fracture is not.

 Here’s what you should do if you think you have such a fracture, and how to get the care you need most.

 Just below the neck, on either side are the clavicles.
 These prominent bones are thin and long.
 The shoulder blade or scapula links to the clavicle on both sides.
 Therefore, if you break or fracture your clavicle, your arms could be at risk of injury, too.